AsteriskAmpersand/Ice-Experimental/README.md

 ### ──────────【 Hammer 】────────── ###

 #### 【 Power Charge Dash Addition 】 ####
--Power Charge when you are already in Power Charge State instead starts a dash which removes Power Charge State and instead sets the Charge Level to 3.
+- Power Charge when you are already in Power Charge State instead starts a dash which removes Power Charge State and instead sets the Charge Level to 3.
 This move is treated as part of a Charge and can combo into any Charge follow-up or continued into a Charge.

 #### 【 Combo Continuation 】 ####
 The following combo continuation is intoduced and is inteded to be a possible continuation of the above listed addition of the Power Charge Dash.
 - Spinning Bludgeon into Spinning Strong Upswing can now combo into Big Bang IV

 #### 【 Important 】 ####
--The current implementation is not Multiplayer safe.
+- The current implementation is not Multiplayer safe.
 There is a high risk of visual glitching and desynchronization.
 Game stability is also dubious in Multiplayer.

+### ──────────【 Hunting Horn 】────────── ###

+The following changes are added in addition to the changes provided in Stable.
+See change notes on Stable for full details.

+#### 【 Draw Behavior 】 ####
+Drawing the weapon while running, will now no longer immediately execute a Forward Smash (aka Forward Slam).
+Instead, the hunter will now simply perform a draw animation to unsheath the weapon onto their shoulder.
+The hunter can choose to continue running, or input an attack during the draw animation.
+This allows hunters to perform any of their normal moves (to play a note they desire) or perform various recitals, greatly enhancing the flexibility of the weapon.

+> Known Issues: This change is intended as a proof-of-concept.
+The animations and transitions for the new draw animation will not look smooth for the time being.
+This will be addressed later once the final details regarding the gameplay of this new behavior are settled on.